Pongo pygmaeus, Pongo abelii, Pongo tapanuliensis

 Orang-utan Classification and Evolution

 The Orang-utan is one of the largest primates in the world and is the only member of the Great Ape family that is found outside of Africa.
-There are two species of Orang-utan found in the steamy jungles on the islands Borneo and Sumatra which are the Bornean Orang-utan and the Sumatran Orang-utan.
-The Bornean Orang-utan is more numerous and widespread than it's cousins on Sumatra with three distinct sub-species of Bornean Orang-utan found in differing geographic regions on the island.
+There are three species of Orang-utan found in the steamy jungles on the islands Borneo and Sumatra which are the Bornean Orang-utan, the Sumatran Orang-utan and the Tapanuli Orang-utan.
+The Bornean Orang-utan is more numerous and widespread than its cousins on Sumatra with three distinct sub-species of Bornean Orang-utan found in differing geographic regions on the island.
 Orang-utans are one of the closest living relatives to modern Humans and we in fact share 96.4% of our DNA with these forest dwelling apes.
-The two species are actually so similar in both behaviour and appearance that their name Orang Hutan in their native Malaysian communities, literally means “Person of the Forest".
-Both species of Orang-utan are today severely affected by Human activity in their native habitats and are listed by the IUCN on their Red List.
+The three species are actually so similar in both behaviour and appearance that their name Orang Hutan in their native Malaysian communities, literally means “Person of the Forest”.
+All three species of Orang-utan are today severely affected by Human activity in their native habitats and are listed by the IUCN on their Red List as Critically Endangered.

 Orang-utan Anatomy and Appearance

-The Orang-utan is a large arboreal animal which means that it spends the majority of it's life high in the trees and therefore have evolved some very special adaptations to make living in the forest easier.
+The Orang-utan is a large arboreal animal which means that it spends the majority of its life high in the trees and therefore have evolved some very special adaptations to make living in the forest easier.
 As the Orang-utan is simply too heavy to leap like a monkey, they use their long arms to swing on the tree branches until they can get close enough to grab onto the next one.
 The hands and feet of the Orang-utan are both equally effective at grasping onto branches and their opposable thumbs also make their nimble digits very dexterous.
-The Bornean Orang-utan tends to be slightly larger in size than the Sumatran Orang-utan, which is more lightly coloured along with having a longer beard than it's cousin.
-Male Orang-utans develop fleshy cheek pads as they mature but these are much more pronounced on the faces of male Bornean Orang-utans, and both species also have a throat pouch that is used to make deep calls that echo through the forest.
+The Bornean Orang-utan tends to be slightly larger in size than the Sumatran Orang-utan, which is more lightly coloured along with having a longer beard than its cousin.
+Tapanuli Orang-utans are similar in appearance to the Sumatran Orang-utan but have frizzier hair, smaller heads and flatter faces.
+Male Orang-utans develop fleshy cheek pads as they mature but these are much more pronounced on the faces of male Bornean Orang-utans, and all three species also have a throat pouch that is used to make deep calls that echo through the forest.

 Orang-utan Distribution and Habitat

 Although Orang-utans would have once been found on a number of the forested, tropical islands in Indonesia, today they are confined to just two which are the islands of Borneo and Sumatra.
 Their tree-dwelling lifestyle means that Orang-utans prefer dense tropical forests in the lowlands where there is an ample and varied supply of food.
 Along with also being found in hillside forests, in valleys and around peat-swamps, there are a number of isolated populations on both islands that are found in the high mountain jungles at much higher altitudes.
 The Bornean Orang-utan is found in three remaining locations on Borneo but the Sumatran Orang-utan now only inhabits the very northern tip of Sumatra, with the majority of wild individuals being found in just one province.
-Both species however are severely threatened by the drastic decline of their habitats which have been deforested for timber or cleared for agriculture.
+The Tapanuli Orang-utan is found in a remote region in northwestern Sumatra with the entire population found in an area just 1,000 sqaure kilometres.
+All three species however are severely threatened by the drastic decline of their habitats which have been deforested for timber or cleared for agriculture.

 Orang-utan Behaviour and Lifestyle